 Volunteer and Skills Fair

-Our Volunteer and Skills Fairs due to be held at Kidderminster Town Hall (March) and Stourport Civic Hall (June) have been cancelled due to the current Covid-19 pandemic.
+Our Volunteer and Skills Fairs due to be held at Kidderminster Town Hall (March) and Stourport Civic Hall (June) were been cancelled due to the coronavirus pandemic.

-During volunteers' week we have been catching up with organisations who were planning to attend.
-We have been finding out more about the work they do and just how valuable volunteers are to them.
+During volunteers' week (1 - 7 June), we caught up with organisations who were planning to attend our Volunteer and Skills Fair.
+We found out more about the work they do and just how valuable volunteers are to them.

-Sight Concern Worcestershire is supporting blind and partially sighted people to lead independent and fulfilling lives.
-Here the volunteer co-ordinator explains how their volunteers are really making a difference during the pandemic.
+Sight Concern Worcestershire supports blind and partially sighted people to lead independent and fulfilling lives.
+The volunteer co-ordinator explains how their volunteers are really making a difference during the pandemic.

 “As Sight Concern is unable to support clients on a face to face basis at the moment, our telephone befriending volunteers are staying in contact through regular telephone calls.
 We have been able to set up over 70 new partnerships for regular telephone calls since the beginning of April.